Icewear Vezzo: 2021–2022: Rich Off Pints series and Quality Control

 In April 2021, he released his single "Up the Scoe" with a feature from Lil Durk.
 In May 2021, he released his project Rich Off Pints featuring guest appearances by Rio da Yung OG, Peezy, Louie Ray, Trippie Redd, Lil Yachty, EST Gee, Dreezy, BIG 30, and others.
 In June 2021, the album debuted at number seven on the Heatseekers Albums chart.
 In September 2021, Vezzo released his project Rich Off Pints 2 the sequel to Rich Off Pints with appearances from Rio da Yung OG, Antt Beatz, Babyface Ray, Future, Moneybagg Yo, and RMR.
 Rich Off Pints 2 debuted atop the Heatseekers Albums chart and peaked at number 34 on the Independent Albums chart.
 In July 2022, Vezzo released Rich Off Pints 3, which is the third and final installment in his Rich Off Pints mixtape trilogy.
 The mixtape includes performances by Lil Durk, Lil Baby, G Herbo, E-40, Key Glock, Baby Money and Antt Beatz.
 In August 2022, debuted at number three on the Heatseekers Albums chart.
-Also in August 2022, Vezzo signed a deal with Quality Control Music and released his track "It's All On U" with rapper Kodak Black.
+Also in August 2022, Vezzo signed a deal with Quality Control Music through his Iced Up Records imprint and released his track "It's All On U" with rapper Kodak Black.

-2022–present: Paint the City
+2022–present: Paint the City and Live from the 6

 In December 2022, he released his song "One Time" featuring rapper Jeezy.
 On December 8, 2022, Vezzo released his Gangsta Grillz mixtape Paint the City with appearances from Kodak Black, Jeezy, Future, 2 Chainz, Peezy, and G.T.

+In February 2024, Vezzo released Live from the 6, his twentieth project, featuring DaBaby, Babyface Ray, Luh Tyler, Chuckie CEO, and YTB Fatt, via Iced Up Records and Quality Control Music.
+To mark the release, Vezzo partnered with the Detroit Department of Transportation to fund free bus rides on the east and west McNichols (6 Mile) routes.
+A second installment, Live from the 6 (Part Two), followed later in 2024.
+Undefeated the EP and Live from the 6 Part Two later released in 2025.
+Vezzo just recently announced the July 17, 2026 release of Rich Off Pints 4 (ROP4).

 Other ventures

-Iced Up
+Iced Up Records

-Iced Up Records is a record label founded by Vezzo.
-The label has its own film production company Iced Up Films; its first film was Price of Love.
+Iced Up Records is an independent record label founded by Vezzo.
+The label has its own film production company, Iced Up Films; its first film was Price of Love.
+Iced Up Records entered a partnership with Quality Control Music in 2022, through which Vezzo releases music jointly while retaining ownership of his imprint.